BusyCityGuy/finite-state-machine-luau/README.md

 This project is licensed under the terms of the MIT license.
 See [LICENSE.md](https://github.com/busycityguy/finite-state-machine-luau/blob/main/LICENSE.md) for details.

+## This project is a work in progress

+Tests need to be written and the API may receive small changes while this project is being finalized for a first release.

 # What's a finite state machine?

 A Finite State Machine (FSM) provides a way to enforce specific logical flow among a set of States.
 Given an Event, the FSM responds by looking up the corresponding Transition for that Event in its current State.
 A Transition is a callback function that is invoked when an Event is given to the FSM, and it returns the next State for the FSM to move to.